RazvanBerbece/Aztebot/README.md

 # azteca-discord
-The ambitious and robust Discord bot which powers the <INSERT DISCORD NAME HERE> Discord community.
+The ambitious and robust Discord bot which powers the <INSERT DISCORD NAME HERE ONCE WE KNOW IT> Discord community.
 Written in Go.

 # How to Run
 ## Prerequisites